manheim/vault-redirector-twisted/README.rst

 which are below the level set to be displayed (simple testing reports 10x execution time for logging to a level below what's set, vs guarding the log statements with a conditional).
-As a result, in addition to Python's normal logging verbosity levels, all logging statements are guarded by a global "logging enabled" boolean;
-if logging is not enabled, the calls to Python's logging framework will never be made.
+As a result, in addition to Python's normal logging verbosity levels, all logging statements after initial setup are guarded by a global "logging enabled" boolean; if logging is not enabled, the calls to Python's logging framework will never be made.
 This behavior can be enabled by running the process with the ``-l`` or ``--log-disable`` options (which is the recommended production configuration).

 Note that this functionality is completely separate from the logging module's levels, which are controlled by the ``-v`` / ``-vv`` options (and are not currently